jbalogh/schematic/README.md

 schematic doesn't pretend to be intelligent.
 Running migrations manually without upgrading the version tracking will throw things off.

-Tested on sqlite any mysql.
+Tested on sqlite and mysql.

 NOTE: any superfluous output, like column headers, will cause an error.
 On mysql, this is fixed by using the `--silent` parameter.